lowleveldesign/debug-recipes/README.md

 Debug Recipes
 =============

-This is a repository of my field notes collected while debugging various application problems.
-You can find here commands with example usages, scripts and other debugging materials.
-Try using **the project search box** while looking for a particular subject.
+It is a repository of my field notes collected while debugging various .NET application problems on Windows (mainly) and Linux.
+They do not contain much theory but rather describe tools and scripts with some usage examples.

 **The :floppy_disk: icon before a section name means that materials in a given section are no longer updated and may be outdated.**

-I hope you will find the materials useful.
+I hope you will find the materials helpful.
 Any contribution is welcome.

-🌶 I also authored the [.NET Diagnostics Expert](https://diagnosticsexpert.com/?utm_source=debugrecipes&utm_medium=banner&utm_campaign=general) course at Dotnetos Academy.
-It covers many troubleshooting topics and contains more and well-organized diagnostics materials. 🌶
+🌶 I also authored the [**.NET Diagnostics Expert**](https://diagnosticsexpert.com/?utm_source=debugrecipes&utm_medium=banner&utm_campaign=general) course, available at Dotnetos Academy.
+Apart from the theory, it contains lots of demos and troubleshooting guidelines.
+Check it out if you're interested in learning .NET troubleshooting. 🌶

 ## General advice